entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

 ### App Builder
   - Fixed a couple of permission issues related to page editing.
   - We started a process of optimization to improve the performance of AppBuilder on scenarios with a high number of pages and contents.
-  - The process will likely be completed for the next minor or path release (6.4.0 or 6.3.3)
+  - The process will likely be completed for the next patch or minor version release (6.3.3 or 6.4.0)
   - Added support for user Avatars
   - Fixed the CONTENT SEARCH QUERY WIDGET which in some condition returned no results
   - Several fixes in assets, content, page and user management